felipedds/weather-analysis/README.md

 ├── README.md                # README file describing the project and its components └── requirements.txt         # Python dependencies file (alternative to environment.yml)
 ```

+## Model Saving Script
+I create a script within the modeling/ directory that defines the model, trains it, and then saves it to the /models folder.
+I execute the train_model.py script to train your model and save it.